 You can also use the asynchronous port administration.
-Please refer to the installation guide to do this.
+Please refer to section VI.4 "Administration by RS232 serial port" to do this.

-VI.4 Checking the software
+VII.4 Checking the software

 At this step, the COMETH network parameters are correctly set.

 Any other problem remaining must come from either the remote side configuration, driver or software, or from mismatched configuration between the COMETH firmware in use and the remote side.